fi-lees/tidy_tuesday/TT_2021_W37_Formula_1/README.md

 **Q:** Where did the Mercedes and Red Bull drivers finish in each race this season (2021)?
 **A:** Red Bull have finished first in eight races (Verstappen 7 wins, Pérez 1 win).
-Mercedes have finished first four times (Hamilton 4 wins, Bottas 0 wins).
-There have only been two races this season where either a Mercedes or Red Bull driver did not win.
+Mercedes have finished first five times (Hamilton 5 wins, Bottas 0 wins).
+There have only been two races this season where a Mercedes or Red Bull driver did not win (races 11 and 14).

 ```r